March 7–8, 2020

 Peruse the Delaware Valley Paleontological Society’s fossil tables and exhibits, featuring interactive displays, a touch table and world-class fossil collections.

-Stop by the Commons for educational displays, fossil vendors, dinosaur tattoos, face painting and more.
+Stop by the Commons for educational displays, fossil vendors, dinosaur tattoos and more.

 Join Academy scientists and educators for an in-depth look at some of the rarest and most informative specimens in our collections, from fossil spiders to flies in amber to crabs that have been turned to stone.
 Discover what makes an arthropod, and compare the creatures frozen in time to their live modern counterparts.